Margarida-Henriques/FNAC-Redesign/README.md

 - `Node.js` - JavaScript runtime for backend development.
 - `Express.js` - Lightweight framework for creating API endpoints.
 - `MongoDB` - NoSQL database for scalable data storage.

 <br/>

+## 🚀 Features
+- **Modern UI/UX**: Built with `React` and `Tailwind CSS` to deliver a sleek, responsive, and user-friendly interface.
+- **Smart Filtering**: Advanced product filtering system using `Context API` for seamless category, price range and attribute-based searches.
+- **Smooth Navigation**: Intuitive routing system powered by `React Router` for a fluid browsing experience.
+- **Responsive Design**: Fully optimized for all devices - desktop, tablet, and mobile views.